leonardr/botfriend/README.md

 * The bot should 'tell a joke' once an hour.

 * This bot tells jokes by writting them to the file `number-jokes.txt`.
-(This is inside the bot directory, so it's going to be in `bots/number-jokes/number-jokes.txt`.)
+(This is relative to the bot directory, so it's going to be in `bots/number-jokes/number-jokes.txt`.)

 Now you're ready to make your bot tell some jokes, using some basic